 Marriage Annulment in UAE

-UAE Courts have jurisdiction to hear a divorce petition if both Parties have domicile , residence or have a place of business in the UAE; or if the Plaintiff/Petitioner is domiciled, residence or have a place of business in the UAE and the respondent had the same, but is currently living abroad.
-(Article 6 and 7 of Degree 28 of 2005 on Personal Status)
+UAE Courts have jurisdiction to hear a divorce petition if both Parties have domicile , residence or have a place of business in the UAE; or if the Plaintiff/Petitioner is domiciled, residence, or a place of business in the UAE and the respondent had the same, but is currently living abroad.
+(Article 6 and 7 of Degree 28 of 2005 on Personal Status).

 The substantive law of divorce is the law of the country where the couple got married.
 The grounds of divorce are found from the law of the country of the marriage.

 - The UAE Federal Law No 28 of 1985 on Personal Status